 - Sonos owners: if you are using AlbumPlays in the mode where it detects your plays directly from Sonos equipment, the problem entirely goes away anyway.
 You are immune from whatever change Last.fm makes to your scrobble, because AlbumPlays will already have applied the play against your MediaMonkey database.
 AlbumPlays can also distinguish Sonos plays from your own collection, and won’t try to import unmatched streamed plays into MediaMonkey.

 The first stage of this step is to import a batch of your historic scrobbles, from Last.fm, into the AlbumPlays database.
 An empty database was created during installation, and the application will be pre-positioned to run the “Get” action.
 Press the “Run” button.

-AlbumPlays has been set up to initially limit the number of scrobbles that we read from Last.fm, until we have proved that the application is functioning correctly and you are comfortable with how the applications works.
+AlbumPlays has been set up to initially limit the number of scrobbles that we read from Last.fm.
+It is intended that you retain this setting only while proving that AlbumPlays is functioning correctly, and to keep volumes small while you are learning how the applications works.

-At first glance this seems disappointing, but in my case it is accounted for by the fact that I did not start scrobbling until I got my Sonos, and at that point I had not ripped any of my albums.
+At first glance this seems disappointing, but in my case it is accounted for by the fact that I initially started scrobbling while I was just beginning to rip my music collection.
 So a lot of my initial plays were from a streaming service, and many of those tracks will not match, as I don’t own the albums.